defi-wonderland/balancer-v1-amm/test/invariants/PROPERTIES.md

 bmul result should always be gte a and b

-bdiv should be bmul reverse operation // <-- unsolved 1 should be identity for bdiv bdiv should revert if b is 0 // <-- impl with wrapper to have low lvl call bdiv result should be lte a
+bdiv should be bmul reverse operation // <-- unsolved bdiv should have 1 as identity bdiv should revert if b is 0 // <-- impl with wrapper to have low lvl call bdiv result should be lte a